 Let’s get to the interview!

-Q: Tell us a bit about you and your journey to working online – what do you do, when did you start, how much you work, etc.
+Q: Tell us about you and your journey to working online: What do you do, when did you start, how much you work, etc.

 Q: I understand if you don’t want to share exact numbers about your income, but IF this is something you share, we would love to hear what your average online income is per month

-Also if you want to make money with freelance work, check out these 15 Best freelance websites to start making extra money now.
+Also if you want to make money with freelance writing or other freelance work, check out these 15 Best freelance websites to start making extra money now.

 A: Balancing work with family reminds me of one of those balance scales we used to use in the classroom.
 Ideally, they’d be perfectly balanced.
 But, in reality one side is always getting a little more of me.
 So my job is to make sure the scale doesn’t slip too far in either direction.